-I wrote a more in depth article about how soft alpaca wool really is.
+I wrote a more in depth article about how "soft" alpaca wool really is.
 Click the link to read the article: Is Alpaca Wool Soft?
 (And How Soft Is It?)

 Alpaca Wool Compared to Qiviut Down

-Let’s start with the softest fiber of all fibers: qiviut down.
+Let’s start with the finest fiber of all fibers: qiviut down.
 Qiviut is the queen of wool fibers, as it is soooo soft, nothing can beat it, really.
 According to Musk Ox Farm, the average qiviut fiber is 12-14 microns.
 That is really soft!